cpwardell/FiNGS/README.md

 ```

 ## Advanced standalone installation guide
-FiNGS depends on Python3, R, and several modules/packages for each.
-The included script `FiNGS/install_FiNGS_dependencies.sh` should install all dependencies, but this can be manually performed as below.
+FiNGS depends on Python3 and several packages.

 On Debian-based systems such as Ubuntu, you can install Python3 and pip, the recommended tool for installing Python packages using the following commands:
 ```